springfall2008/batpred/docs/predheat.md

 - An external temperature sensor, can be a real one or one created by an Internet service
 - An internal temperature sensor, ideally from your home thermostat.
 - The target temperature sensor, this is what your home thermostat is set to.
-- A heating energy sensor in kWh (not stricty required but needed to plot historical usage and calibrate)
+- A heating energy sensor in kWh (not strictly required but needed to plot historical usage and calibrate)
 - The flow temperature setting of your heating, can be static or a sensor
 - Your current energy rates, either from the Octopus Energy plugin or hand typed into the configuration
 - Some data about your home that you have to figure out for yourself and calibrate